malworthy/smoke/README.md

 Although the underlying code is based on clox, MAL is a very different language.

+Compiling
+# for a better repl experience on linux install the readline library
+sudo apt-get install libreadline-dev

 ## Data types

 There a 5 different data types